Reading time: 5 minutes

 7. Age Pension income assumptions

-Some super funds include Age Pension payments in their estimate of your annual retirement income, based on the current eligibility rules.
+Some super funds include Age Pension entitlements in your retirement forecast.

-If your super fund decides to include an estimate of your likely Age Pension payments, ASIC requires it to make assumptions that may or may not apply to you.
-These include that:
+If your super fund decides to include an estimate of your likely Age Pension payments, ASIC requires it to make some default assumptions that may or may not apply to you.
+These include:

 - You have a partner